ArchipelagoMW/Archipelago/README.md

 MultiMystery.py
  * Allows you to generate a Multiworld with individual player mystery weights.
 Since weights can also be set to 100%, this also allows for individual settings for each player in a regular multiworld.
 Basis is a .yaml file that sets these weights.
 You can find an easy.yaml in this project folder to get started.
- * Additional instructions and settings are at the start of the file.
+ * Additional instructions are at the start of the file.
 Open with a text editor.
+ * Configuration options in the host.yaml file.

  MultiServer.py
   * Added a try/except to prevent malformed console commands from crashing the entire server